bkilshaw/ezstripe/readme.md

 Under Products, add the products and prices that the user should be able to pick from when updating their subscription.

 The rest of the settings are up to you.
-Links to a Terms of Service and Privacy Policy are required.
+Links to your Terms of Service and Privacy Policy are required.
 If you don't have one, check out [https://getterms.io/](https://getterms.io/)

 ## Configuring your application